UPDATE (09.07.2022): Post substantially revised to reflect

 [Fig. 1] Snippet of vanshnookenraggen’s track map showing Broadway line conflicts.

 This pattern causes delays and restricts N, R, and W service since they share tracks from the 60th Street tunnel to Times Square.
-To address these issues under NYTIP:
+However, this conflict is trivially addressed:

-[Fig. 2] Overview of the N reroute, via Brand New Subway.
+[Fig. 2] Overview of the N train reroute, via Brand New Subway.

 II.
 Queens Boulevard